 6. Upgrade when you are ready

-You do not need to be in a rush to upgrade. containerd 1.6 will be supported until the next LTS with bugfixes and security patches. containerd 1.7 will transition to “Extended” support on May 5, 2024 and will receive security patches until the EOL of 1.6.
+You do not need to be in a rush to upgrade. containerd 1.6 will be supported until the next LTS with bug fixes and security patches. containerd 1.7 will transition to “Extended” support on May 5, 2024 and will receive security patches until the EOL of 1.6.

 KubeCon

 Maintainers from the containerd project will be present at KubeCon NA 2024 in Salt Lake City, Utah November 12-15.
-There are two scheduled talks about containerd and containerd will also have a booth at the project pavillion.
+There are two scheduled talks about containerd and containerd will also have a booth at the project pavilion.

 Sam’s KubeCon schedule